olu-folarin/aws-vm/README.md

 ## To allow ssh access to the resource from the internet,
 #### create a security group that ensures the resource can only be accessed via ssh from port 22
 #### reference the group in the resource by giving the argument: vpc_security_group_id the value referencing the security group's id.
 The value expects a list; ensure the value is encased in square brackets.

+## I ran into a problem connecting the key-pair i created manually on aws to my ec2 instance.
+This resource helped clear that out https://www.youtube.com/watch?v=lJbf0J9rRzE.
+This is to my future self.